top of page

 A device that struggles under real workloads will quickly cost more in downtime and frustration than a higher-quality scanner purchased upfront.

-Multi-Function Printers (MFPs) are designed primarily for printing and photocopying.
+Multi-function printers (MFPs) are designed primarily for printing and photocopying.
 The scanning function is usually an extension of the copier — not a dedicated capture system.

 MFPs assume: